bombbomb/bombbomb-javascript-openapi/docs/VideosApi.md

 var apiInstance = new Bombbomb.VideosApi();

 var opts = {
-  'width': 56, // Integer | The width of the recorder to present.
+  'width': 56, // Number | The width of the recorder to present.
   'videoId': "videoId_example" // String | The id of the video to record };